jmau111-org/jm-twitter-cards/readme.md

 ## Changelog ##

+# 5.3.4
+* bugfixes
+* reorganize folders
+* globalize options
+* more hide with metabox js.
+In fact some parts such as img box are not needed for some card types (ex: gallery cards)

 # 5.3.3
 * change file names for classes
 * change visibility for class properties, protected instead of public